cetusfinance/cetusfinance.github.io/_posts/tim/2016-10-26-Digging-in.md

 msbuild for projects we will wait until this takes place and try to integrate it at that point.

 So next we need to enable a bunch of integrations, and this is where modern day development, community, and the cloud really shine.
-It means your OSS project can have a true environment that outshines most corporate development enviroments around.
+It means your OSS project can have a true environment that outshines most corporate development environments around.

 ![our echo system](/images/diggingIn/ecosystem.png)